zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

     - There's also [an older edition](https://www.amazon.com/Aristophanes-translation-introduction-Oxford-Classics-ebook/dp/B018J13P9E) with [good review](https://bmcr.brynmawr.edu/2016/2016.05.46), however at 130$ the price is too steep to be considered
       - There's also [another edition from Penguin](https://www.amazon.com/Frogs-Other-Plays-Penguin-Classics-ebook/dp/B002RI9LLM)
     - For *Wealth*, it is the only digital edition from reputable publisher that I can find

+[^8.5]: **St. Augustine**: On Christian Doctrine

+    - For paperback user, you can also consult [a more recent translation by R.P.
+H. Green](https://www.amazon.com/Christian-Teaching-St-Augustine/dp/0199540632)

 [^9.19]: **Veblen**: The Theory of the Leisure Class